We

 With

-their time running out, Kovack reveals
+time running out, Kovack reveals he was

 blood all over his hands.
 Writing down

-key, Brent is still in a lather about the
+their list of suspects, Brent is still in a lather

-girl's strange behavior.
+over Jennifer and her strange behavior.
 When they get

 stops writing and shows Brent what he